If you make errors in your French tax return, or you are late in submitting it, here is what you need to do.

 Each year in France a great deal of fuss is made about the deadline for making your income tax declaration due to the penalties that apply if you are late.
-This year the final date was 17th May.

 However, if you are pushed for time, then one solution is simply to get a basic declaration submitted and later make changes to it.
 You can do so without any penalty.